Skip to content

 Spousal sponsorship - what do they look for and how is it analyzed?

-For those wondering about the difference between common-law and legally registered marriages when applying for PR, and what factors are considered when analyzing marital relationships:
+Here’s some detailed explanation for those wondering about the difference between common-law and legally registered marriages when applying for PR, and what factors are crucial when analyzing marital relationships:

 The British Columbia Court ruled against recognizing a "spousal status" under the Family Law Act (FLA) due to insufficient evidence of continuous cohabitation and marriage-like characteristics in the relationship.

-The case Antoniuk v.
-Beveridge, 2024 BCSC 2034 centered on determining whether the applicant and the respondent were in a marriage-like relationship from September 2017 to January 2020.
+The case of Antoniuk v.
+Beveridge, 2024 BCSC 2034 centred on determining whether the applicant and the respondent were in a marriage-like relationship from September 2017 to January 2020.

 The applicant claimed they started cohabiting when she moved to British Columbia with her daughters, followed by the respondent.
 She argued their relationship met the criteria for continuous cohabitation and marriage-like status.
 The respondent denied this, stating they did not live together consistently and their interactions were not marriage-like.